 She followed, putting a considerable distance between herself and the edge.
 He expected her to shout at him, and she did not disappoint.
 "What the hell was that for?"

 "You should be telling me," he shot back, unable to resist a little snapping of his own.
-He took his hat off and ran a finger along the rim, determined not to make contact with those ridiculous blue eyes.
+He took his hat off and ran a finger along the rim so he would not have to make contact with those ridiculous blue eyes.

 "You're out of breath."